smatthewenglish/i-Dentificateur/README.md

 ### TODO

-> a software is never done, you just stop working on it
+> "a software is never done, you just stop working on it"

  - Add support for Chinese (Pinyin) and Russian
  - Programatically enforce specific encoding of stored lists and input text